OpusCapita/peppol-commons/README.md

 The version number has 3 parts: `[major].[minor].[patch]`.

 During circleci build process, the latest git tag is fetched.
 The patch version is increased by one and pushed back to git as a new tag.
+WORKAROUND: In case the version does not auto increase, you can create a manual release inside this GIT repository, with the new version there.

 To update major version, you need to create a new git tag manually.